keithgroup/mbGDML/docs/source/data-and-models/datasets.rst

 Structure sampling
 ^^^^^^^^^^^^^^^^^^

-Curating a data set starts by sampling geometries from :ref:`structure sets<structure-sets>` or even data sets.
+Curating a data set starts by sampling geometries from :ref:`structure sets<structure-sets>` or even data sets with :meth:`~mbgdml.data.dataSet.sample_structures`.

-.. automethod:: mbgdml.data.dataset.dataSet.sample_structures
-    :noindex:

 Energies and forces
 ^^^^^^^^^^^^^^^^^^^

-These data need to be computed using your program and then stored in the :obj:`mbgdml.data.dataSet` object using the :attr:`~mbgdml.data.dataset.dataSet.E` and :attr:`~mbgdml.data.dataset.dataSet.F` attributes.
+These data need to be computed using your program and then stored in the :obj:`mbgdml.data.dataSet` object using the :attr:`~mbgdml.data.dataSet.E` and :attr:`~mbgdml.data.dataSet.F` attributes.
 Units for energies and forces are normally kcal/mol and kcal/(mol A) for mbGDML models.

 Unit conversion